LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Wonderful-Design.md

 Can you really program emotions?
 Well, that sounds like mind control...
 Let's say that the goal of this work is more friendly.
-It coaxes a players attention and feelings and helps focus and remain immersed by directing the shape and structure of the generated level content.
+It gently coaxes a players attention and feelings and helps focus and remain immersed by directing the shape and structure of the generated level content.

 Thanks to organizer Jo Mazeika everyone can view the presentations of EXAG (including Rosa's) on youtube.